fragaria/karmen-octoprint-plugin/README.md

 ## Contacts & support

 We’ll gladly answer all your questions or comments.
 Please get in touch at <karmen@karmen.tech>.
 Thank you for your interest and support!

+## Release

+To release new version please read: <https://github.com/cp2004/OctoPrint-Knowledge/blob/main/release-channels.md>

+- Merge changes to `rc` branch for release candidate and to `main` branch for stable release.

+- Change version number in `setup.py`.
+Use `1.2.3rc1` format for rc version, `1.2.3` for stable version.

+- When pushed go to github and create new release
+  - For release canditate create new tag - same as version number from previous step.
+  - Select right branch (`main`/`rc`)
+  - Write version to Release title field.
+  - Add some release description.
+  - For RC check `This is a pre-release` checkbox.
+  - And click `Publish release`.
+  - Done.
+New version should be available in octoprint updates soon.